BMW 340: Production and commercialisation

 The 340 continued to find itself at the centre of a complex interplay between political, legal and commercial disputes.
 In November 1950 a judgement of the state court at Düsseldorf threatened to imperil the Eisenach enterprise's access to much prized western convertible currency if the plant continued to sell the 340 as a BMW.
 It appears that after July 1952 no 340s were sold as BMWs, at least in western markets.
 The BMW 340 turned up badged as the EMW 340, the familiar blue-white roundel badge replaced with a similarly shaped red-white one.
 (The B in BMW stood for Bayerische/Bavarian: the E in EMW stood for Eisenacher.)
-In eastern Germany and Poland, and several of the smaller other Soviet controlled brother-states, the cars continued for some time to be sold as BMWs, possibly in order to use up existing stocks of BMW badges and wheel trims.
+In Eastern Germany and Poland, and several of the other Warsaw Pact states, the cars continued for some time to be sold as BMWs, possibly in order to use up existing stocks of BMW badges and wheel trims.

-The plant which in 1945 had come under the control of the Russians, was given under the control of the new east German state in 1952.
+The plant which in 1945 had come under the control of the Russians, was handed over to the new East German state in 1952.
 In 1953 the business was renamed VEB Automobilwerk Eisenach.
-The government was mindful of the need to avoid being seen to fall behind western Germany which was now evolving into an aggressively consumerist phase.
+The government did not want to be seen falling behind western Germany which was now evolving into an aggressively consumerist phase.
 For Berlin, quantity of automobile production became the priority, and small two-stroke-engined cars could be produced in greater numbers than large four-stroke six-cylinder sedans.
 The last 340 was probably built in 1953, though its coupé sibling continued to be offered for a further two years.